 Payment Solutions is a leading provider of promotional financing for major consumer purchases, offering private label credit cards and installment loans.
-Payment Solutions accounted for \$1.7 billion, or 15%, of our total platform revenue for year ended December 31, 2015.
+Payment Solutions accounted for \$2.0 billion, or 13%, of our total interest and fees on loans for the year ended December 31, 2016.
 Substantially all of the credit extended in Payment Solutions is promotional financing.

-Payment Solutions' platform revenue primarily consists of interest and fees on our loan receivables, including "merchant discounts," which are fees paid to us by our partners in almost all cases to compensate us for all or part of the foregone interest income associated with promotional financing.
+Payment Solutions' revenue primarily consists of interest and fees on our loan receivables, including "merchant discounts," which are fees paid to us by our partners in almost all cases to compensate us for all or part of the foregone interest income associated with promotional financing.
 The types of promotional financing we offer include: deferred interest (interest accrues during a promotional period and becomes payable if the full purchase amount is not paid off during the promotional period), no interest (no interest on a promotional purchase) and reduced interest (interest is assessed monthly at a promotional interest rate during the promotional period).
 As a result, during the promotional period we do not generate interest income or generate it at a lower rate, although we continue to generate fee income relating to late fees on required minimum payments.